solids4foam/solids4foam/CONTRIBUTING.md

 ## Questions?

-Feel free to open a [discussion thread](https://github.com/solids4foam/solids4foam/discussions) if you have any questions or need assistance,
-## Questions?

 If you have any questions or need assistance, we encourage you to use the appropriate discussion platform based on your query:

 - **User Support**: For general usage questions, user support, or troubleshooting, please post on the **CFD Online Forum**: [https://www.cfd-online.com/Forums/openfoam-cc-toolkits-fluid-structure-interaction/](https://www.cfd-online.com/Forums/openfoam-cc-toolkits-fluid-structure-interaction/)